ndenStanford/ml-mesh/projects/keywords/serve/README.md

 To ensure the `load` method works as expected, all required artifact files (see previous section) referenced in the `ServedModelParams` class need to be accessible on the local disk (including mounted volumes in a `Docker` or `K8s` setting).
-These can be specified via the corresponding environment variable `onclusiveml_serving_model_directory`.
-For example, to point towards the ML model version downloaded in the previous step, set `onclusiveml_serving_model_directory=projects/keywords/serve/models/keywords_model_88`
+These can be specified via the corresponding environment variable `ONCLUSIVEML_SERVING_MODEL_DIRECTORY`.
+For example, to point towards the ML model version downloaded in the previous step, set `ONCLUSIVEML_SERVING_MODEL_DIRECTORY=models/keywords_model_88`

+A working configuration is implemented in the `serve` service of the `docker-compose.dev.yaml` file.

 ### 1.3 Configuring the model server